PawelKopec15/ghosthaus/episodes/README2.txt

 number of the level (1.txt, 2.txt, 3.txt, and so on).
 The structure of the level file has a "head" and a "body" of sorts.

-The "head" part contains parameters and custom settings for the level, from now on i will call them #.
+The "head part" contains parameters and custom settings for the level, from now on i will call them #.
 All # have a structure like this